rshtishi/payroll/README.md

 ### Configuration Server

 In microservice architecture our business logic is separated in small services.
 Each service has its configuration files.
-As the services number continues to grow, the harder becomes to manage each configuration information.
+As the services number continues to grow, the harder becomes to manage each service configuration information.
 We have solved this problem by centralizing the configuration information of all services in a single repository.
 We use the *Configuration Server* service to access the configuration information of the centralized repository.
 Thus, we are relieved from the chore to write code for accessing the configuration information from the repository.
 Below is the link where you can find more detail about the *Configuration Server* service:

 [Configuration Server Service](https://github.com/rshtishi/payroll/tree/master/config-server)